ibm-cloud-docs/FileStorage/expandable_file_storage.md

 This feature is only available for storage that is provisioned in [data centers](new-ibm-block-and-file-storage-location-and-features.html) with enhanced capabilities.
 Encrypted storage that is provisioned in these data centers can be increased up to 12 TB.

 Existing size limitations for {{site.data.keyword.filestorage_short}} that was provisioned with Endurance still apply (up to 4 TB for 10 IOPS tier and up to 12 TB for all other tiers).

-## Identifying eligible storage

-Storage that is provisioned with enhanced capabilities is always encrypted-at-rest.
-You can easily tell that your storage is eligible if it has a "lock" icon next to it in the portal UI.

 ## Resizing storage